nebulae-tpm/ms-devices/README.md

 ![NebulaE](docs/images/nebula.png "Nebula Engineering SAS")

-# Devices Report MicroService
+# Devices MicroService
 The general purpose of this service is to listen, store and show the general information of devices reported by the microservice [ms-device-report](https://github.com/nebulae-tpm/ms-devices-report).
 This process is handle by three subprocess:
  * device backend: listen to incoming reports from [ms-device-report](https://github.com/nebulae-tpm/ms-devices-report) throught the [PubSub](https://cloud.google.com/pubsub/docs/apis) PubSub Topic, then format and store the data in the materialized view then then publish this data to device api.
  * device api: this service is a bridge between the backend and the frontend, this api use the [Apollo Graphql api](https://www.apollographql.com/docs/apollo-server/), here is hosted the Queries and the subscribtions consumed by the frontend.

- * device frontend: show the stored info of devices using a client-side aplication based on [Angular core](https://angular.io/) as the basis of the project and [angular materials](https://material.angular.io/) as a visual framework.
+ * device frontend: show the stored info of devices using a client-side aplication based on [Angular core](https://angular.io/) as the basis of the project and [Angular material](https://material.angular.io/) as a visual framework.

  _This MicroService is built on top of NebulaE MicroService Framework.
 Please see the [FrameWork project](https://github.com/NebulaEngineering/nebulae) to understand the full concept_**.